CHRISCARLON/nebby/README.md

 ```

 ### `basic-json`
-Make a basic API GET request and display the JSON response.
+Make a basic API GET request and display information about how nested the JSON response is.
 ```
 nebb basic-json <URL>
 ```